thomann061/fmrest/README.md

 jasmine
 ```

-Note: fmrestSpec.js is commented out; uncomment it when you have a Filemaker Server 17 setup.
+Note: fmrestSpec.js is commented out; uncomment it to test in your own environment

 ## API Code Samples